AnonymerNiklasistanonym/RaspiForBeginners/README.md

 * `Desktop` the file/directory name

-`-a` → shows not only the *normal* files, but also the *hidden* ones that start with a `.` (because in LINUX everything (file,folder,device,command) is a file, a file that starts with `a` is a hidden file)
+`-a` → shows not only the *normal* files, but also the *hidden* ones that start with a `.` (because in Linux everything (file,folder,device,command) is a file, a file that starts with `a` is a hidden file)

 ```
 pi@raspberrypi:~ $ ls -a